 This policy will be deployed and implemented in each organisational section of USQ.
 This will be by way of each organisational section implementing each one of the key components of the quality framework in the manner most suited to the operations, resources and management of the section.
 What is required in each section for each component of the quality framework is set out below.

-Each year, the Planning Quality & Review Committee, through its Chair, the Group Manager, Sustainable Business Management and Improvement will publish a quality plan which sets out the timing and resourcing of key actions intended to be undertaken in that year so as to support the implementation of this policy.
+Each year, the Planning Quality & Review Committee, through its Chair, the Executive Director (Corporate Management Services) will publish a quality plan which sets out the timing and resourcing of key actions intended to be undertaken in that year so as to support the implementation of this policy.
 Organisational sections contribute to development of the quality plan through submitting progress information to the Planning Quality & Review Committee with respect to each of the following areas.

 6.1 Planning and Performance Monitoring